swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 4. Commited your changes to the Git repository
 5. Installed DVC
 6. Initialized DVC
-7. Updated the `.gitignore` file and adding the experiment data to DVC
+7. Updated the gitignore file and adding the experiment data to DVC
 8. Commited the data files to DVC
 9. Commited your changes to the Git repository